0xLeo/data-structs/README.md

 Distribution: Ubuntu 12.04.5 LTS
 compiler: gcc 4.6.3
 ```
-Deletion, access, and insertion, and search are reduced to traversal (seek), therefore there is not really point measuring their time.
+Deletion, access, and insertion, and search are reduced to traversal (seek), therefore there is not really any point measuring their time.

 * Traversal time
 <p align="center">